Amazing Colombia!

 All accommodation and transportation within the country

-All guiding and entry fees.
+All guiding and entry fees, including tips to local guides.

 Price excludes: